 Pho Gia Truyen: 49 Bat Dan, Cua Dong, Hanoi, Vietnam

 Pho may well be considered as the national dish, but if you ask locals in Hanoi they will often recommend another dish.
-Bun Cha is a local speciality in Hanoi and one you will find on every street corner or food stall all across the city.
+Bun Cha is a local specialty in Hanoi and one you will find on every street corner or food stall all across the city.
 Bun Cha are the barbecued pork patties that are grilled on open charcoal and come with cold rice noodles.
-To finish the dish, a light and sweet sauce is added.
+To finish the dish, alight and sweet sauce is added.

 You’ll find Bun Cha shops everywhere but a particularly good place to try them is Bun Cha Ta, they have a long history of serving Bun Cha and are just around the corner from Hoan Kiem Lake making them super convenient.